 We aim to create long-term value for shareholders by helping to meet growing demand for energy in a responsible way

 Our projects and operations help to generate employment, investment and tax revenues in countries and communities around the world.
 We strive to be a world-class operator, a responsible corporate citizen and a good employer.
-We operate or have interests in around 80 countries and employ more than 80,000 people, mostly in Europe and the US.
+We operate or have interests in almost 80 countries and employ around 85,000 people, mostly in Europe and the US.

 Annual interactive analyst

 Use our interactive charting tool to compare a wide selection of BP's financial and operating figures on an annual basis: